 Undergraduate diploma (or higher)

-Please be sure to check further information on required documents and our step-by-step application guide at majandus.ut.ee/admission-contemporary-asian-and-middle-eastern-studies.
+Please be sure to also check further information and our step-by-step application guide at majandus.ut.ee/admission-contemporary-asian-and-middle-eastern-studies.

 The entry qualification documents are accepted in the following languages: English / Estonian.